conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 ```

 Now in `azure-messaging-servicebus`, we combine all send related features under a common class `ServiceBusSenderClient`
-and `ServiceBusSenderAsyncClient` that you can create from the top-level client builder using the `sender()` method to
+and its async counterpart `ServiceBusSenderAsyncClient`.
+You can create these from the top-level client builder using the `sender()` method to
 get a sub-builder.
-This method takes the queue or topic you want to target.
+The sub builder takes the queue or topic you want to target.
 This way, we give you a one stop shop for
 all your send related needs.

 We continue to support sending bytes in the message.
 Though, if you are working with strings, you can now create a
 message directly without having to convert it to bytes first.
-The snippet below demonstrates the sync sender.
+The snippet below demonstrates the sync sender client.

 ```java
 // create the sync sender via the builder and its sub-builder